Cole Reinhardt: Playing career

 Reinhardt was placed on waivers in October and cleared.
 He was assigned to Belleville to start the 2024–25 season.
 He was recalled by Ottawa on October 25 after David Perron left the team for personal reasons.
 He made his NHL season debut on that night against the Vegas Golden Knights and registered his first NHL point, assisting on Adam Gaudette's first goal of the game.
 He appeared in one more before being returned to Belleville on October 28.
 Reinhardt was recalled by Ottawa for its November 25 game against the Calgary Flames, where he scored his first NHL goal.
 On January 11, 2025, in a game against the Pittsburgh Penguins, Reinhardt suffered an upper body injury that kept him out of the lineup until January 28, when he was placed on waivers again, and after going unclaimed, was assigned to Belleville.
 After injuries Josh Norris, Nick Cousins, and Noah Gregor, Reinhardt was recalled on February 2, and bounced between the teams for most of February, when he was once again assigned to Belleville.

 As a free agent from Ottawa following the season, Reinhardt signed a two-year contract with the Vegas Golden Knights on July 1, 2025.
 After making the Golden Knights' season-opening roster, Reinhardt debuted for Vegas on October 14, 2025, playing nine minutes in a 4–2 victory over the Calgary Flames.
 Two nights later, on October 16, Reinhardt scored his first goal as a Golden Knight in a 6–5 win over the Boston Bruins.
+On March 5, 2026, Reinhardt was placed on waivers by Vegas, and was subsequently claimed by the Florida Panthers the following day.